-However, if you’re one who has a keen eye for market fluctuations, can bear the risks associated and feel you can grow your money on your own, then you can take a shot at the stock market.
+However, if you have a keen eye for market fluctuations, can bear the risks associated and feel you can grow your money on your own, then you can take a shot at the stock market.
 It all boils down to your investment method and commitment to growing your wealth.

 No. Equity involves investment in individual shares of a corporation, but mutual funds involve creating a pool of money from various investors and then investing it in the stock market.

 If you have stock market expertise and experience, you can invest directly in stocks, thus, going for equity for a more significant return.
 Otherwise, it would be best if you considered investing in mutual funds.
 Both come with their pros and cons thus you should make a well-informed decision.